 13 - Willys Jeep - 1955

 This vehicle was actually jointly owned.
-During my time in the Northern Territory working as fencer, I was in the company of two other blokes, and technically we all owned this Jeep as we had shared the cost when we upgraded the equipment, our fencing gear, to meet this large contract that our boss, now partner, had been given.
+During my time in the Northern Territory working as fencer, I was in the company of two other blokes, and technically we all owned this Jeep as we had shared the cost when we upgraded the equipment and our fencing gear.
+This was necessary to meet this large contract that our boss, now partner, had been given my the station owner.
+Ray had been doing fencing in the NT and Qld for a long time.

 The engine bearings were shot on this Jeep, and I fondly recall spending a day replacing them in the workshop on Inverway station NT, (Inverway was once part of the VRD (Victoria River Downs) spread, at one stage the world largest cattle property.
 It was later to be purchased by Gina Reinhart, Australia's richest woman)

-Of course what should have happened was the entire engine should have been pulled out and the crankshaft ground, unfortunately due to our location some 1000km from a suitable engine repair workshop we decided to simply replace the shells.
+Of course what should have happened was the entire engine should have been pulled out and the crankshaft ground, new piston rings and likely lots of other stuff, unfortunately and due to our location some 1000km from a suitable engine repair workshop we decided to simply replace the shells, for now.
+I ran quite ok after that, oddly enough.

-I remember once we were 'rock jumping' in a gully when one front wheel let go at the CV joint, the CV joint allows the wheel to turn and steer; it consists of a series or large balls running inside a cage, the cage broke and the balls went flying...it was a very slow, and noisy trip home that day!
+I remember once we were 'rock jumping' in a gully when one front wheel let go at the CV joint, the CV joint allows the wheel to turn and steer; on this model Jeep it consists of a series or large balls running inside a cage, the cage broke and the balls went flying...it was a very slow, and noisy trip home that day!

 Unfortunately, our time in the NT came to an end...the drought and low beef prices of the time meant that the property owner simply could not afford to have more fences erected...we stayed on and got a contract to build a road grid, but eventually we had to leave....back to Brisbane we went.